 - Some workplaces have a nasty habit of talking the talk, but not walking the walk.
 Make sure that you are genuine in your flexible work policies.
 Open the option up to all employees, and ensure that those who opt to utilise this are not subtly undermined.
 Seemingly innocuous actions like the time at which meetings are scheduled should be considered to ensure those responsible for the school run aren’t penalised.

 - Promotional opportunities

-- Strongly correlated to sponsorship and the championing of someone’s work – its important to ensure that diverse individuals are transparently considered for promotions and the opportunity to work on exciting projects.
+- Strongly co-related to sponsorship and the championing of someone’s work.
+It is important to ensure that diverse individuals are transparently considered for promotions and the opportunity to work on exciting projects.
 If not you may find your talent promoted elsewhere

-We hope that these pointers help to encourage diversity in your organisation.
-It really is everyones responsibility to make create a diverse and inclusive workforce.
+We hope that these pointers will help to encourage diversity in your organisation.
+It really is everyone’s responsibility to create a diverse and inclusive workforce.
 And when you do be sure that the rewards will follow.